Incubate-or-Intubate/realtime-datawarehousing/README.md

 1. Once provisioning succeeds, the connector reads the `orders_enriched` topic, creates the Snowflake table `orders`, and starts populating it immediately.
 It may however take a few minutes for Snowflake to read the records from object storage and create the table.

 1. Run the following commands to make your warehouse active and assume the appropriate role.
 You will then see a few records returned in JSON format.
-    ```
+    ```sql
     use warehouse <replace>;
     use role kafka_connector;
-    SELECT * FROM rtdw_mfe.public.orders_enriched limit 100;
+    SELECT record_content FROM rtdw.public.orders limit 100;
     ```

- 1. If you want to flatten your data in Snowflake, use [Snowflake's documentation](https://docs.snowflake.com/en/user-guide/json-basics-tutorial-query.html).
+ 1. You can flatten data in Snowflake if you wish.
+Use [Snowflake's documentation](https://docs.snowflake.com/en/user-guide/json-basics-tutorial-query.html).
+You can also query JSON data directly in Snowflake by naming the column and specifying columns of interest.
+For example:
+    ````sql
+    SELECT RECORD_CONTENT:email from rtdw.public.orders limit 100;

 </details>